Death and state funeral of the Duke of Wellington: Procession

 Wellington's coffin was placed overnight in his former office at Horse Guards, before being transferred in the early morning to the funeral car, which was parked in a temporary pavilion just outside.
 Before dawn, troops began to assemble for the procession, six battalions of infantry on Horse Guards Parade, eight squadrons of cavalry and seventeen artillery pieces in St James's Park; a total of some 10,000 men.
-Included were a representatives of each regiment of the British Army, as well officers representing the presidency armies of the East India Company.
-Also included were carriages carrying Wellington's relatives, senior British and allied officers and members of the royal family, the foremost being Albert, Prince Consort.
+Included were representatives of each regiment of the British Army, as well officers representing the presidency armies of the East India Company.
+Also included were carriages carrying Wellington's relatives, senior British and allied officers and members of the royal family, the foremost being Prince Albert.

 At 8 am accompanied by the firing of minute guns, the procession began to move off, under the command of Prince George, Duke of Cambridge.
-The funeral car, drawn by draft horses borrowed from a brewery, was preceded by the band of the Grenadier Guards playing Handel's Dead March in Saul and other funereal music.
-The duke's distinctive cocked hat and sword were mounted on the pall-covered coffin.
-Following behind was a groom leading the duke's horse, with boots reversed in the stirrups.
+The funeral car, drawn by draft horses borrowed from a brewery, was preceded by the Band of the Grenadier Guards playing Handel's Dead March in Saul and other funereal music.
+The Duke's distinctive cocked hat and sword were mounted on the pall-covered coffin.
+Following behind was a groom leading the Duke's horse, with boots reversed in the stirrups.
 Although there had been some early rain, the sun broke through as the procession started.
 The route took the parade past Buckingham Palace, up Constitution Hill to Hyde Park Corner, then along Piccadilly, St James's Street and Pall Mall.
-After passing through Trafalgar Square it entered The Strand, then Fleet Street and Ludgate Hill to St Paul's.
+After passing through Trafalgar Square it entered the Strand, then Fleet Street and Ludgate Hill to St Paul's.
 Following tradition, Victoria did not attend the funeral, but watched the procession from Buckingham Palace before going to St James's Palace to see it pass for a second time.